-As the weather cools and you start putting your garden to bed for the winter use this October planting guide to get a few seeds in your garden for spring harvest.
+As the air temperature cools and you start putting your garden to bed for the winter use this October planting guide to get a few seeds in your garden for spring harvest.

 This post contains affiliate links, clicking on them will not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program

-As you read this post, please keep in mind that this October Planting Guide is intended for those of us living in USDA Zones 4 to 7.
-Also, you should know that anything you are planting in October in cold winter climates will be planted for SPRING harvest.
+As you read this post, please keep in mind that this October Planting Guide is intended for those of us living in USDA Zones 5-10.
+Also, you should know that anything you are planting in October as part of your fall vegetable garden in cold winter climates will be planted for SPRING harvest.
 You won’t be seeing any harvests until early spring or later.

 Corn Salad or Mache is a little-known salad green that grows very well in cool and even cold weather.
 Mache is one of only 2 crops I know of (claytonia being the second) that will continue to grow when we have less than 10 hours of daylight in our gardens.

 In fact, Mache loves growing this time of year and germinates better in temperatures around 65 degrees in the daytime.
 So October is the perfect time to plant.

 Newly planted Mache is hardy enough that it can survive being unprotected in the garden over the winter.
 However, it will do much better and grow much quicker with the protection of a cold frame or hoop house.